Hal Hartley: Later works

 Hartley's next feature No Such Thing (2001) tells the story of Beatrice (Sarah Polley), a journalist whose fiancé is killed by a monster in Iceland.
 Beatrice's editor (Helen Mirren) orders Beatrice to go to Iceland to interview the monster (Robert John Burke), who is a sensitive philosopher.
-The pair return to New York where the media turns them into celebrities.
-The film is intended as a satire of news media's obsession with celebrities and manipulating events to create news headlines.
 The film also stars Julie Christie as a doctor sympathetic to the monster's cause.
 The film was screened in the Un Certain Regard section at the 2001 Cannes Film Festival.

-The Girl from Monday (2005) continued Hartley's critical and satiric interest in media manipulation and the negative consequences of business monopolization and globalization.
-Filmed in New York City and Puerto Rico, the film is set in a future dystopia where people are encouraged to record their sexual encounters as an economic transaction and thus increase their consumer buying power.
+The Girl from Monday (2005), filmed in New York City and Puerto Rico, is set in a future dystopia where people are encouraged to record their sexual encounters as an economic transaction and thus increase their consumer buying power.
 The film stars Bill Sage, Sabrina Lloyd and Tatiana Abracos.
 It premiered at the 2005 Sundance Film Festival and received a limited cinematic release, receiving mostly negative reviews.

 In late 2005, Hartley moved from New York to Berlin and began preparing Fay Grim, an intended sequel to Henry Fool.
 The film, which starred Parker Posey, James Urbaniak and Thomas Jay Ryan reprising their roles from Henry Fool, was a comedy-drama in which Fay is coerced by a CIA agent (Jeff Goldblum) to try to locate notebooks that belonged to Henry (now a fugitive).
-Fay learns that the notebooks contain classified information that could compromise US security, leading Fay into a search around the world to find them.
 The film was shot in 2006 in locations in Berlin, Paris, and Istanbul and premiered at the 2006 Toronto International Film Festival.
 It had a limited cinematic release in 2007 and received mixed reviews.

-Since 1999, Hartley's films have predominantly been shot with digital cameras, including the features The Book of Life, The Girl from Monday, Fay Grim and Meanwhile (2011), in addition to his short films.
+Since 1999, Hartley's films predominantly have been shot with digital cameras, including the features The Book of Life, The Girl from Monday, Fay Grim and Meanwhile (2011), in addition to his short films.
 His digital aesthetic is significantly different from that seen in the 1990s, and his films shot by Michael Spiller on 35mm film, which exhibit blurring of the image (due to a very low shutter speed), the use of freeze frames, and shifts between colour and black-and-white footage, also display a considerable divergence from the washed-out colours and straightforward cinematography of the Long Island films from the early 1990s.
-Meanwhile received its World premiere at the Camerimage festival in Bydgoszcz, Poland on 29 November 2011.
+Meanwhile received its world premiere at the Camerimage festival in Bydgoszcz, Poland on 29 November 2011.
 The hour-long feature was released on DVD in 2012 following a successful funding campaign by Hartley using the Kickstarter website.